OI-wiki/i18n/docs/basic/simulate.md

 ## Introduction

-Implementation, or so called simulation in China, as the name implies, is the method that computers use to simulate the operations required in the problem.
+Implementation, also known as Simulation, as the name implies, is the method that use computers to simulate the operations required in the problem.

 Implementation problems usually have large code size, many operations, and complicated logics.
 And because of its large amount of code, the debugging process is really difficult.
 Therefore, it would be quite time-consuming if you made mistakes during contests.